Des Moines police shoot, injure man at homeless camp

 The shooting happened early Friday afternoon near the Martin Luther King Jr. Parkway Bridge over the Raccoon River.

 Police Sgt.
-Paul Parizek says officers were responding to complaints about the homeless camp when a man in his 30s refused to cooperate with officers, then jumped into the river.
-Police say he was holding a weapon when he emerged from the river and was shot by police in the upper torso.
-Parizek said he did not know what type of weapon the man had.
+Paul Parizek says officers were responding to complaints about the homeless camp when a 26-year-old man refused to cooperate with officers, then jumped into the river.
+Police say he later emerged from the river, ran back to the encampment and armed himself first with a shovel, then a machete-style knife.

+Police say he advanced on an officer, refusing commands to drop the knife, and was shot by an officer in the upper torso.

-Police have not released the man’s name or medical condition, but say he is expected to survive.
+Police have not released the man’s name, but say he underwent surgery and is expected to survive.
 Police also have not released the names of the officers involved.

 Sign up for Daily Newsletters